Why does BODYPUMP work?

 The effectiveness of BODYPUMP™ comes from The Rep Effect, a proven formula that exhausts muscles using light weights, while performing high repetitions – this is the secret to developing lean, athletic muscle.

-While you can expect to burn around 560 calories* during a 55-minute BODYPUMP workout, it’s the building of lean muscle mass that provides the long-term benefits.
+While you can expect to burn an average of 400 calories* during a 55-minute BODYPUMP workout, it’s the building of lean muscle mass that provides the long-term benefits.
 By building lean muscle mass you increase your body’s ability to effectively burn calories in the long term as the extra muscle will raise your metabolism.
 Read more about this here.

-BODYPUMP challenges all of your major muscle groups so we recommend you do no more than two to three classes a week, and make sure you have a day off in between.
-Add two or three cardio classes into the mix and you’ll shape and tone your body in no time.
+BODYPUMP challenges all of your major muscle groups so we recommend you do no more than two to three workouts a week, and make sure you have a day off in between.
+Add two or three cardio workouts into the mix and you’ll shape and tone your body in no time.

 A 55-minute BODYPUMP workout features ten tracks, each focusing on a different muscle group.
-While instructors will often mix and match the tracks, you can always expect to do a good dose of squats, deadlifts, clean and presses, lunges and bicep curls.
+You can always expect a good dose of squats, deadlifts, clean and presses, lunges and bicep curls.
 And, more often than not you’ll find push ups, chest presses, overhead presses and crunches are part of the mix too.

 There’s no pressure to lift heavy in a BODYPUMP class.
 In fact, the whole workout is structured around high repetitions using light weights.
 However, continual progression is the key to getting the most out of any strength training, so you need to lift more weight as you get stronger.
 If a BODYPUMP workout is not getting you hot and sweaty, and you’re not hanging out for the end of each track then it’s likely that your resistance is too light.
 We suggest you pick a couple of tracks where you think you can lift a heavier weight and add an extra weight plate to your bar.
 Remember, if at any time you feel that the weight you are lifting is compromising your technique stop for a few reps and reset – or simply drop your weight slightly.